-University College Dublin MSc in Forensic Computing and Cyber Crime Investigation
+University College Dublin MSc in Forensic Computing and Cyber Crime Investigation provided pro bono expert assistance in criminal cases at a time when LE was establishing their skills in cybercrime.

 It is now accepted that LE officers involved in cybercrime investigation around the world should be educated to the highest possible level.
 If possible, they should obtain formal accreditation for such education which enhances their standing when providing testimony in the courts.